AndreaCheriyekkaraVincent/elixir-dashboard/README.md

 ## Features
 Elixirs are displayed as cards.
 Each card contains information about Elixir name, ingredients, side effects and effects.
-It is possible to go to Elixir details page from the card Users can search for Elixirs by name, with the search performed on the server side.
+It is possible to go to Elixir details page from the card.
+Users can search for Elixirs by name, with the search performed on the server side.
-Latest version of Angular 16 is used
+Latest version of Angular 16 is used.
-NgRx Store is implemented for loading elixir data
+NgRx Store is implemented for loading elixir data.
 UI library Angular material is used to implement cards and icons.

 ## Known Issues

-Since the search elixir by name is performed on the server side the exact case should be provided for the search term Styling requires more attention and is WiP
+Since the search elixir by name is performed on the server side the exact case should be provided for the search term.
+Styling requires more attention and is WiP.

 ## Further help